Milngavie railway station: Location

 The station is the usual access point for the 96 mi long West Highland Way, a long-distance trail which officially starts in Milngavie town centre marked by a granite obelisk.
 The first few hundred yards of the way follow the former railway line originally built to serve the Ellangowan Paper Mills.

 Facilities

-Milngavie station has a ticket office and ticket machines, an accessible toilet, help points, a small cafe, a payphone, bike racks and benches.
-There is no taxi rank, but there is a car park.
-A pedestrian underpass links the station to the town centre, which is also pedestrianised, and the southern end of the West Highland Way long-distance footpath to Fort William.
+The station has a ticket office and ticket machines, an accessible toilet, help points, a snack/coffee trailer on the platform, a payphone, bike racks and benches.
+There is no taxi rank, but there is a car park and bus stop.
+A pedestrian underpass links the station to the town centre and the southern end of the West Highland Way long-distance footpath to Fort William.
 All of the station has step-free access.